qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Shifting baseline syndrome (boiling frog syndrome)**: If the reality keeps changing slowly, the expectation also tend to keep nudging, eventually move a lot without being noticed.
 This is also common in long-term psychological manipulation.

 **Relative deprivation**: When people expect to have something that they don't have, they think they lose that thing, although they don't actually losing it.
+For example, in a bull market, people near you profit 50% but you just profit 20%.

 **Door-in-the-face effect**: Firstly make a large request that will likely be rejected, then make a modest request.
 The firstly made large request changes expectation to make the subsequent modest request easier to accept.